omncrypt/private-key-generation/README.md

 # Private key generator

-This is example of generating private key from seed phrase for Atom chain.
+This is example of generating private key from seed phrase for Cosmos HUB.

 ## Installation